codebuil/Mingw.calendar.control/README.md

-# Mingw.array.of-buttons
+# Mingw.calendar.control
-Sample code to an array of buttons
+Sample of a calendar